molily/testing-angular/end-to-end-testing.md

   <img src="/assets/img/cypress-open.png" alt="Interactive Cypress test runner" class="image-max-full" loading="lazy">
 </a>

 In the main window pane, all tests are listed.
 To run a single test, just click on it.
-To run all, click the “Run all specs”.
+To run all, click the “Run all specs” button.

-On the top-right, you can select the browser.
+In a dropdown menu on the top-right, you can select the browser.
 Chrome, Firefox and Edge will appear in the list given you have installed them on your machine.

 This graphical user interface is an Electron application, a framework based on Chromium, the open source foundation of the Chrome browser.
 You can always run your tests in Electron since it ships with Cypress.